UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_England/COVID datasets/COVID_datasets.md

-# COVID-19 datasets
+# NHS England COVID-19 datasets
->Last modified: 27 Jun 2024
+>Last modified: 05 Jul 2024
 ## Introduction
 NHS England flows extracts of **seven COVID-19 datasets** into the UK LLC TRE - see Table 1.
 Researchers are permitted access to these seven datasets under the following specific terms set by NHS England:
 1. Research must be related to **COVID-19**.